Thats-so-Mo/RooBoard65-/README.md

-The following below is just information found on the sale page of this Numpad on Skippy's Custom PCs website:
+The following below is just information found on the sale page of this Mechanical Keyboard (65%) on Skippy's Custom PCs website:

 <h2>  RooBoard™ Carbon 65% Mechanical Keyboard Assembled  </h2>